 It’s okay to switch up the ratio to create different flavor variations.
 If you’re not big on that exact measuring stuff, it’s approximately 1 yellow onion : 1 large carrot, 2 celery sticks, 1 large carrot, and 1 yellow onion.

 A common, quick way to cook mirepoix is to brown the onions and carrots together on medium-high heat (sauté) and then add the celery, cooking until soft.
 This develops a deeper flavor profile, and is especially delicious in soups.
 Again, you may choose another method depending on what you’re cooking.
 Any recipe that uses a mirepoix variation should give you specific instructions.
-If it doesn’t, assume the standard method.
+If it doesn’t, assume the method above is used.

 Determine the Size of Cut

 The size you cut your vegetables should be relative to the amount of time they’ll spend cooking.
 The smaller cut your vegetables are, the faster they’ll release their aromas.
 For example, if you’re making a…

 Whatever the case, be at ease.
 Most recipes will tell you what to do.
 If not, do your best to think of the end dish and the result you want, and go from there.
 If it doesn’t work out, try again next time.